 Rejuva Health Socks what I love most about Rejuva is that the founder Kelsey Minarik came up with the idea of making more fashionable compression socks after she suffered from DVT after a long flight at the age of 21!
 Discovering that compression socks aided in her recovery, Kelsey set out to make compression socks not only more fashionable but more understandable to the consumer.
-Rejuva Socks has a full line of fashionable compression socks as well as many styles of compression leggings, tights, thigh highs and pantyhose.
-They have by far the largest selection of fashionable styles, colors and fabrics available.
+Rejuva Socks has a full line of fashionable compression socks as well as many styles of compression leggings, tights, thigh highs, and pantyhose.
+They have by far the largest selection of fashionable styles, colors, and fabrics available.
 I tested a pair of the argyle compression knee highs shown above and they’re terrific.
-They’re made of a soft nylon-spandex, have graduated compression and a padded heal and toe – I really appreciate the extra support.
+They’re made of a soft nylon-spandex, have graduated compression and a padded heel and toe – I really appreciate the extra support.
 Rejuva also has a handy sizing guide that helps you determine which size will work best for you.
 I like that you actually have to measure your legs to get the correct fit.
-To hear Kelsey’s story watch this sixty second video and you’ll see her passion for creating the Rejuva brand and need to help others avoid what she went through.
+To hear Kelsey’s story watch this sixty-second video and you’ll see her passion for creating the Rejuva brand and need to help others avoid what she went through.

 SockWell their Homegrown Wool Initiative “strongly supports American sheep farmers helped to create a market for wool sheared from free-grazing Rambouillet merino sheep.
 Producing beautiful, fine-micron wool here at home.”
 When I was walking the International Travel Goods Show I was, of course, wearing my trusty compression socks.
 When I started talking to the gentleman at the Sockwell booth he insisted that his socks were better and made me change my socks right there in the booth!
 After first resisting, I had to admit they were pretty darn good socks.
 The pair I tried didn’t have the arch support but I’m guessing if they did they would be on par with my usual brand.
 Funny thing about these socks, when I was testing them a friend spotted them right away and knew the brand very well and loved them.
 Compression socks are the new black.